-Pets - Common household pets are defined as domesticated animals, such as a dog, cat, bird, rodent, rabbit, fish, or turtle, which are traditionally kept in the home for pleasure and not for commercial purposes.
+Pets – Common household pets are defined as domesticated animals, such as a dog, cat, bird, rodent, rabbit, fish, or turtle, which are traditionally kept in the home for pleasure and not for commercial purposes.

-Portion of Development - Includes, one or more buildings in a multi-building development; one or more floors of a development or developments; or a certain number of dwelling units in a development or developments.
-24 CFR § 945.105.
+Portion of Development – Includes, one or more buildings in a multi-building development; one or more floors of a development or developments; or a certain number of dwelling units in a development or developments; 24 CFR § 945.105.

-Qualified Individual with a Disability - An individual with disabilities who meets the essential eligibility requirements and who can achieve the purpose of the program or activity without modifications in the program or activity that the CHA can demonstrate would result in a fundamental alteration in its nature.
+Qualified Individual with a Disability – An individual with disabilities who meets the essential eligibility requirements and who can achieve the purpose of the program or activity without modifications in the program or activity that the CHA can demonstrate would result in a fundamental alteration in its nature.

-Essential eligibility requirements include stated eligibility requirements such as income as well as other explicit or implicit requirements inherent in the nature of the program or activity, such as requirements that an occupant of multifamily housing be capable of meeting the recipient’s selection criteria and be capable of complying with all obligations of occupancy with or without supportive services provided by persons other that the CHA.; 24 CFR § 8.3.
+Essential eligibility requirements include stated eligibility requirements such as income as well as other explicit or implicit requirements inherent in the nature of the program or activity, such as requirements that an occupant of multifamily housing be capable of meeting the recipient’s selection criteria and be capable of complying with all obligations of occupancy with or without supportive services provided by persons other that the CHA; 24 CFR § 8.3.

-RAD - An initiative developed by the U.S. Department of Housing and Urban Development (HUD) that allows Public Housing Authorities (PHAs) and other qualified owners to enter into long-term Section 8 funding contracts for qualifying properties to facilitate the

-financing of capital improvements for the purpose of preserving federally subsidized housing
+RAD - An initiative developed by the U.S. Department of Housing and Urban Development (HUD) that allows Public Housing Authorities (PHAs) and other qualified owners to enter into long-term Section 8 funding contracts for qualifying properties to facilitate the financing of capital improvements for the purpose of preserving federally subsidized housing.

-Reasonable Accommodation - A reasonable accommodation is a modification or change the CHA can make to its units, buildings, policies or procedures that will assist an otherwise qualified applicant or resident with a disability to take full advantage of and use CHA programs, including those that are operated by other agencies in CHA-owned public space; 24 CFR § 8.20.
+Reasonable Accommodation – A reasonable accommodation is a modification or change the CHA can make to its units, buildings, policies or procedures that will assist an otherwise qualified applicant or resident with a disability to take full advantage of and use CHA programs, including those that are operated by other agencies in CHA-owned public space; 24 CFR § 8.20.

-Reexamination - The process of securing documentation of total family income, family composition, and continued eligibility for public housing.
-See Section VI. for more information on the re-examination process.
+Reexamination – The process of securing documentation of total family income, family composition, and continued eligibility for public housing.
+See Section VI for more information on the reexamination process.

 28 This is the program definition for public housing.
 The 504 definition does not supersede this definition for eligibility or admission